 Another way of treating is by trying to stimulate the body to produce more tears, and stop the immune system from attacking the tear gland.
-Cyclosporine is an eye ointment that does this.
-Once cyclosporine (optimmune) treatment is started it is usually continued throughout the animal's life.
-It is given 1-3 times a day depending on how the animal responds.
-In very severe cases in which treatment was not initiated until late in the disease, cyclosporine may not work because too much of the tear gland has already been destroyed by the immune system.
+Cyclosporine or tacrolimus are two eye medications that do this.
+Once these treatments are started they are usually continued throughout the animal's life.
+They are given 1-3 times a day depending on how the animal responds.
+In very severe cases in which treatment was not initiated until late in the disease, cyclosporine or tacrolimus may not work because too much of the tear gland has already been destroyed by the immune system.

 It is very important to follow recheck recommendations to evaluate treatment response.
-Intially, your pet may be on a combination of treatments, as well as antibiotic ointments for secondary bacterial infections.
+Initially, your pet may be on a combination of treatments, as well as antibiotic ointments for secondary bacterial infections.

 Surgical options for treatment are limited.
 In very severe cases, a surgery can be performed which transplants a salivary duct into the upper eyelid area.
 Saliva then drains into the eye, providing lubrication.
 This procedure is rarely used, but is an option.
 If medical treatment fails, a salvage procedure is removing affected eyes.
 This takes away the pet's pain and discomfort, which can be very significant in severe cases.
 Most animals learn to adapt well without the eye(s).